Milkstrasse/witchery-WEBGL/README.md

 # demo-WEBGL
 Demo Builds

-Sidescroller
+Sidescroller:
 WASD movement or on screen controls

-Card Game
+Card Game:
 Drag card into the center to play & drag cards to the bottom or top edge to discard.

-Top Down
+Top Down:
 WASD movement or on screen controls

 Play the demos: